 When can I expect to see grades and comments?

-Students in Classes I–IV receive interim grades and comments in mid-November and mid-April, and end-of-semester grades and comments in early February and mid-June.
+Students in Classes I–IV receive interim comments in October just before Parents’ Weekend, interim grades in November, interim grades and comments in April, and end-of-semester grades and comments in February and June.
 You will also receive an overview comment from your son or daughter’s advisor in November, February, and in June.
 You may view grades, comments, and advisor reports at myMilton, a portal on the Milton Academy website (www.milton.edu).

 Health Care, Support and Counseling